dalong0514/readnotes/20180101复制书籍/2018112黑客与画家/附件01-Lisp-Good-News-Bad-News-How-to-Win-Big.md

 The real problem has been that almost no progress in Lisp environments has been made in the last 10 years.

-3

-How Lisp Can Win Big
+## 03. How Lisp Can Win Big

 When the sun comes up, I’ll be on top.
 You’re right down there looking up.
 On my way to come up here, I’m gonna see you waiting there.
 I’m on my way to get next to you.
-I know now that I’m gonna get there. ? & The Mysterians
+I know now that I’m gonna get there. ? & The Mysterians.
 The gloomy interlude can have a happy ending.

-16

-3.1 Continue Standardization Progress
+## 3.1 Continue Standardization Progress

 We need to bury our differences at the ISO level and realize that there is a short term need, which must be Common Lisp, and a long term need, which must address all the issues for practical applications.

-We’ve seen that the right thing attitude has brought us a very large, complexto-understand, and complex-to-implement Lisp—Common Lisp—that solves way too many problems.
+We’ve seen that the right thing attitude has brought us a very large, complexto-understand, and complex-to-implement Lisp — Common Lisp — that solves way too many problems.
 We need to move beyond Common Lisp for the future, but that does not imply giving up on Common Lisp now.
 We’ve seen it is possible to do delivery of applications, and I think it is possible to provide tools that make it easier to write applications for deployment.
 A lot of work has gone into getting Common Lisp to the point of a「right thing」in many ways, and there are viable commercial implementations.
 But we need to solve the delivery and integration problems in spades.

 Earlier I characterized the MIT approach as often yielding stillborn results.
 To stop Common Lisp standardization now is equivalent to abortion, and that is equivalent to the Lisp community giving up on Lisp.
 If we want to adopt the New Jersey approach, it is wrong to give up on Lisp, because C just isn’t the right language for AI.